 The driving test lasts between 35 and 40 mins depending on the route and the traffic conditions.
 The driver must follow the road ahead unless road markings direct otherwise.
 The examiner gives verbal instructions when he wishes the driver to turn left/right or to make a stop at the roadside.
 A 20 minute period of independant driving is included whereby the driver must either:

 b) Follow a series of verbal instructions or

 c) Follow instructions given by a Sat Nav device

 A compulsory manoeuvre is carried out during the test.
 The examiner requests the driver to perform either:

-d) Parallel Park
+d) Parallel Park at the roadside

 In addition the examiner may ask the driver to perform an emergency stop which must be carried out promptly and safely.